 RST = right sides together

-Half-square triangles: Draw a diagonal line from corner to corner on the reverse side of each of the eight light squares.
-Layer one dark square and one light square, RST.
+Half-square triangles: Draw a diagonal line from corner to corner on the reverse side of each of the five light squares.
+Layer one dark/medium 4-inch square and one light square, RST.
 Likewise, layer the other pairs, RST.
 Stitch ¼ inch from the diagonal line for each set (chain-piecing method).
 Remove and clip the threads connecting the sets.
 Stitch ¼ inch seam on the other side of the drawn line.
 Clip apart.
 Cut on the drawn line.
 Press.
 Trim/square each set to

 Turn each piece from Column 2 onto Column 1, RST.
 Chain-piece a ¼ inch seam on the right edge.
-Clip apart and press odd rows (1 & 3) to the right, even rows (2 & 4) to the left.
+Clip apart and press odd rows to the right, even rows to the left.

 Repeat with the next section by turning Column 4 onto Column 3, RST, stitch and press.
-Now you have two columns.

 Nestle seams and pin Rows 1 and 2, RST, and stitch.
 Press open.